 Arthritis medications are usually effective, though some people also look to alternative treatments to relieve their symptoms, including apple cider vinegar.

-Apple cider vinegar is a traditional home remedy that some people use to treat a variety of conditions from nausea to skin conditions.
+Apple cider vinegar is a traditional home remedy that some people use to treat various conditions, from nausea to skin conditions.
 But does it work for arthritis, and is it safe?

 Inflammation in the joints is the primary cause of pain, swelling, and sometimes, permanent joint damage in rheumatoid arthritis (RA).
-Other forms of arthritis involve much lower levels of inflammation, including osteoarthritis (OA).
+There is also

 Many people use standard anti-inflammatory medications, such as non-steroidal anti-inflammatories (NSAIDs), to control inflammation.
 Some people also include specific anti-inflammatory foods in their diet to manage their symptoms.

-However, there is no scientific evidence that apple cider vinegar is an effective anti-inflammatory agent in humans, or that it can help treat arthritis symptoms.
-This means it is difficult to know what effects it has.
+There is no scientific evidence that apple cider vinegar is an effective anti-inflammatory agent in humans or that it can help treat arthritis symptoms.

 Apple cider vinegar also contains pectin.
 Some people think that pectin can absorb specific toxins that have built up and contributed to their symptoms.

-However, according to the Arthritis Foundation, there is no research that shows whether or not pectin can help with arthritis pain.
+However, according to the Arthritis Foundation, no research shows whether pectin can help with arthritis pain.

-People with arthritis may find relief in their symptoms by maintaining a healthy weight, as this reduces the pressure on their joints.
+People with arthritis may find relief in their symptoms by avoiding overweight, as this reduces the pressure on their joints.

-Some research has suggested that vinegar, including apple cider vinegar, can help to control blood sugar levels and contribute to weight loss.
-However, the study showed mixed results, and further research is needed.
+According to an article published by the Journal of the Academy of Nutrition and Dietetics, some research has suggested that vinegar, including apple cider vinegar, can help control blood sugar levels and contribute to weight loss.
+However, studies have produced mixed results, and further research is needed.

-While the benefits of apple cider vinegar are unclear at this stage, it is relatively safe to drink.
-However, it is very acidic, so it is important to dilute it first.
+While the benefits of apple cider vinegar are unclear at this stage, it is relatively safe to drink, as long as a person dilutes it first.

 Apple cider vinegar may interact with certain types of medication, such as diabetes medications.